San Sebastián: A Michelin Level Food Emporium

 San Sebastian, according to the late Anthony Bourdain, a chef and travel/food tv host among many things, has the highest density of Michelin star restaurants in the world.
 To Bourdain this was his favorite city, a place he could eat magnificent food, bask in the Basque culture, or just relax in its chill atmosphere.
 Its a place you need to “experience” to really understand.

-My first steps into the city of San Sebastian began a year ago where me and my significant others toured the northern part of Spain.
+My first steps into the city of San Sebastian began a year ago where me and my significant other toured the northern part of Spain.
 We understood San Sebastian had a large Michelin starred restaurant scene, but we weren't there to spend money like that.
 This was just a city tour, like others cities we visited that trip, to walk around and have dinner.
 Little did I know how much love I would gain from this impeccable city.

 Next we made our way to the historic area.
 The streets were quaint and calm unlike that of a bustling city like Madrid.
 In the older part of the city, the streets presented like an old village that has seen itself flourish.
 We walked calmly through these streets smelling the wonderful food being cooked by the many restaurants as we made our way to the church at the base of the hill.

 Once we gazed at the church in aw and sidestepped the many people listening to a quite large street concert, we made our way up the mountain to see the castle that laid at the peak.
 The hike up the hill was beautiful and surrounded by nature.
-On the castle was many cannons and a view that can see out into the ocean, the city of San Sebastian, and the outlying costs that were adjacent to the city.
+On the castle there were many cannons and a view that can see out into the ocean, the city of San Sebastian, and the outlying costs that were adjacent to the city.

 After the enjoyable hike and sightseeing we made our way back down the mountain, now with a hunger.
 Since we had no reservations nor a urge to go into one of the many Michelin rated restaurants, we just walked into one that looked nice.
 This restaurant had an elaborate ordering system that took us a few minutes to understand.
 In this system you pick a small tapa and you are then charged by the toothpick, stick, or spoon that came with your tapa.
 No need to order food from a waiter.
 Odd restaurant waiting system but ok.